-The TOE is a special kind of microkernel, a separation kernel, which allows to effectively separate different applications running on the same platform from each other.
-Applications are hosted in partitions that can be separated from each other.
-Such non-privileged applications can also be operating systems.
-Non-privileged applications may be malicious, and even in that case the TOE ensures that the malicious applications are harming neither the TOE nor other applications in other partitions.
-The TOE will be installed and run on a hardware platform (e.g. embedded systems).
+The TOE is a Separation Kernel, which allows to effectively separate multiple applications running on the same platform from each other.
+Such applications can range from small bare-metal programs up to entire Operating Systems.
+Non-privileged applications may be malicious, and even in that case the TOE ensures that malicious applications are neither capable of harming other applications nor the TOE itself.